-Even though the law requires every motorist in Michigan to have no-fault insurance in case they are injured in an auto accident, a lot of drivers are not familiar with what type of benefits no-fault actually covers.
+Even though the law requires every motorist in Michigan to have no-fault insurance in case of injury in an auto accident, a lot of drivers are unfamiliar with what type of benefits no-fault actually covers.
 Unfortunately, this unawareness is what insurance companies thrive on.
-Whether you would like to believe it or not, insurance companies often contact people who have been injured in accidents, claiming that they only have a few benefits under no-fault insurance.
-The truth of the matter is, there are many different types of Michigan no-fault insurance benefits that you may deserve, so do not back down if bullied by an insurance adjuster, believing you are not entitled to any, certain, or all, no-fault benefits.

-- Case Management Service – Because there is so much to sort through and organize after a car crash, services are often needed from a nurse case manager to help an accident victim with regard to medical needs, coordination of care, and other matters.
+- Case management service — This service covers the cost of a nurse case manager to help an accident victim with medical needs, coordinating care and other matters.

-- Expenses, Medical Bills, Prescription Costs, etc. – Injuries brought about or made worse by a vehicle accident can lead to an accumulation of expenses for doctor visits, rehabilitation, prescription medications, and other types of care and treatment.
-Benefits that pay for these expenses make all the difference for a person's recovery and wellbeing.
+- Expenses, medical bills, prescription costs, etc. — Injuries brought about by a vehicle accident can lead to expenses for doctor visits, rehabilitation, prescription medications and more.

-- Medical Mileage and Mileage Expense Benefits – There are times when even traveling to the nearest hospital or medical facility takes a financial toll.
-Payment for travel expenses is provided to accident victims for when they need to get to and from the hospital, physical therapy center, and doctor's office.
+- Medical mileage and mileage expense benefits — Payment for travel expenses is provided to accident victims when they need to get to and from the hospital, physical therapy center or doctor’s office.

-- Survivor's Loss – These payments of benefits relate to expenses caused by the wrongful death of an individual in a car accident experienced by surviving family members.
-These expenses include loss of earnings or wages, funeral costs, and other damages.
+- Survivor’s loss — These payments to surviving family members help cover expenses caused by the wrongful death of an individual in a car accident, including loss of earnings or wages, funeral expenses and other damages.

 Obtaining the Benefits You Deserve to Secure Your Future